ebruchez/ebruchez.github.io/pages/typewriter-collection-varityper.md

 <figure>
     <img src="/assets/pages/typewriter-varityper/IMG_2894.webp"/>
     <figcaption>
         1967 - This is a Varityper model 720.
-With this model, Varityper introduced many changes, including a new body style (which might have arrived a few years earlier with model 660), a continuous operation motor, a take-up spool, a power button, and a new keyboard style.
+With this model, Varityper introduced many changes, including a new body and keyboard style (which might have arrived a few years earlier with model 660), a continuous operation motor, a take-up spool, a power button, and a power carriage return.
 This model was announced in 1967, and the motor date code and serial number are compatible with a tentative production date of that same year.
         <br>
         <a href="https://photos.app.goo.gl/PG2wtxSf31T4M3yJ6">Pics</a>
         |